venus-revisioner/SOMcupy_0.2.0/README.md

 3. normalized trading volume

 And feed the values as rgb-matrix into the cuda-accelerated SOM, self-organizing map.
+The process can be viewed real time using Vispy and its OpenGL-shader pipe.
+Using custom-made glsl-shader enables observation t.ex. in HSL-colorspace.

 This associative unsupervised learning model is self-made from the scratch, from the abstraction I found in the net.
 (It was 2013 I did my first one, and then proceeded using gpu